Liby99/FourierDepthOfField/docs/final.md

 ## Conclusion

-It is also noticeable that when we got stucked I sent out an email to prof.
+It is also notable that when we got stucked I sent out an email to prof.
-Soler and got replied from him.
-Saying that this is one of the earliest work so there are a lot of assumptions that are very conservative.
+Soler and got replied from him, saying that this is one of the earliest work so there are a lot of assumptions that are very conservative.
 From there on they have developed more precise algorithms to do better prediction on sample amount.
+I did thought if this project is too early a work to do and wonder if we should try to implement something new and more to the state of the art.
 But this is a really good project to do and I really learnt a lot in terms of Fourier and Light Field Analysis.
+Right now I do believe that this is one of the fundamental work that influenced lots of future work on Fourier Spectrum Scene Analysis, and since we are able to implement this, we might be much easier understanding the future works and their process.

 [header]: res/final/header.png
 [coc]: res/final/coc.png